mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites/index.md

     </td>
     <td> Hosted with Up to
     50,000 page views per month for about 5$/month.
 Or DIY hosting.
 No free tier.
     But makes promises about privacy.
-Full OAuth support, so google, etc. Integrates with Akismet.
+Full OAuth support, so google, etc.
+    Integrates with Akismet.
     Possible to integrate with your own auth system.
-    <br>[<i>I Don't see a way to specify the page to comment linkage.</i>]
+    Page id can be specified as part of &lt;script&gt; tag.
     </td>
 </tr>
 <tr>